python/cpython/Doc/howto/clinic.rst

 How to use the Limited C API
 ----------------------------

-If a C source code contains ``#define Py_LIMITED_API``, the generated C code will use the :ref:`Limited API <limited-c-api>` to parse arguments.
-Private functions are not used in this case.
-However, the code parsing arguments can be less efficient depending on the parameters (types, number, etc.).
+If Argument Clinic :term:`input` is located within a C source file that contains ``#define Py_LIMITED_API``, Argument Clinic will generate C code that uses the :ref:`Limited API <limited-c-api>` to parse arguments.
+The advantage of this is that the generated code will not use private functions.
+However, this *can* result in Argument Clinic generating less efficient code in some cases.
+The extent of the performance penalty will depend on the parameters (types, number, etc.).

 .. versionadded:: 3.13